kevgo/run-that-app/README.md

 out-of-the-box on Windows.
 Even if Bash is installed on Windows, it executes in an emulated environment that behaves different than a real Linux or Unix system.

-Run-that-app saves you from all this.
+Run-that-app saves you from these headaches.

 #### What if an app does not distribute binaries for my platform?